How To Know For Sure If You Need A Wheat Or Gluten Free Diet

 - Distilled Vinegars (Malt Vinegars are NOT gluten free)

 When going out to eat, check the menu and ask questions if nothing is listed.
-You can call ahead and ask about wheat and gluten free menu items if you’ve never been to that restaurant before.
+You can call ahead and ask about wheat or gluten free menu items if you’ve never been to that restaurant before.
 Or many well-known chain restaurants have wheat and gluten free menu details on their website.

 Many fine restaurants (and even fast-food restaurants) make a point of providing this information to their customers.
-So make a point of reading the fine print and looking for clues on their menus as to which items are wheat and gluten free.
+So make a point of reading the fine print and looking for clues on their menus as to which items are wheat or gluten free.

 Wheat or Gluten Free Snacks